Disputes are on the rise within the NHS, and we should not be surprised by that.

 In these cases, a more formal dispute resolution route is necessary – and has achieved good results for my clients.
 I would typically gather everybody with a view or opinion on the problem together in a room, so they get the chance to state their case – uninterrupted.

 It’s not about looking for rights or wrongs; it’s about hearing everybody’s view of the problem from the perspective of how they’re affected by it.
 As a result of that, we go around the room with a question and answer session as I start to gather information about the challenges.

 That allows me to lay out what I see as the problem or problems.
 I then work with them through the options that have been considered to solve them, creating an options appraisal to get them to the point where we can negotiate an agreement on a new way of working.

-Trust the arbitration system to get a resolution
+Trust the system to get a dispute resolution

 It doesn’t always work – but I’ve really only had one occasion when that process didn’t deliver.
-However, that was a unique set of circumstances where one of the parties didn’t want arbitration, so it never got off the launchpad.
+However, that was a unique set of circumstances where one of the parties didn’t want to resolve their disputes, so it never got off the launchpad.

-Other than that, I have usually been able to successfully arbitrate and negotiate people through their issues.
+Other than that, I have usually been able to successfully navigate people through their issues.

 In a recent case, two practices were looking at sharing a building.
-It wasn’t going well, but the arbitration process between the two GP practices got them to the point where it is now going well, and they’re fully progressing with their plans.
+It wasn’t going well, but the dispute resolution process between the two GP practices got them to the point where it is now going well, and they’re fully progressing with their plans.